Connect with others who understand.

 Age and Sex

 Age and sex play a large role in who develops PN.
-According to the American Academy of Dermatology Association, people 50 and older are more likely to develop the condition, especially those between the ages of 51 and 65.
-Women are also more likely to have PN than men, accounting for 54.2 percent of cases, according to NORD.
+According to the American Academy of Dermatology, people over 50 are more likely to develop the condition.
+In particular, PN tends to affect middle-aged people between the ages of 51 and 65 more often.
+Women are also more likely to have PN than men.
+According to the National Organization for Rare Diseases (NORD), women account for 54.2 percent of cases.

-Though most cases of PN appear in older individuals, younger people can also develop the condition.
-However, most younger people who have PN also have other inflammatory or allergic conditions, such as atopic dermatitis (eczema).
+Most cases of PN appear in older individuals, but younger people can also develop the condition.
+However, younger people with PN usually have other inflammatory or allergic conditions, such as atopic dermatitis (the most common subtype of eczema).

 Medication

 Almost all medications come with side effects, and this is especially true for cancer treatments.
-Researchers believe that some people may develop PN after undergoing certain cancer treatments that overactive their immune systems to help fight off the cancer.
-Medications that may cause PN include the chemotherapy drugs carboplatin and paclitaxel, along with the immunotherapy drug pembrolizumab.
+Researchers believe that some people may develop PN after having certain cancer treatments due to how they activate the immune system to help fight off the cancer.
+Medications that may cause PN include the chemotherapy drugs carboplatin and paclitaxel, as well as some immunotherapy drugs like pembrolizumab.

 Related Conditions

 PN may develop on its own or along with other skin conditions, infections, or diseases.
-Treatments for other conditions may also increase a person’s risk for developing PN.
+Treatments for other conditions may also increase the risk of developing PN.

 Other Skin Disorders

-People with PN have more inflammatory immune cells in their skin, and it’s common for them to have additional skin disorders.
-These include:
+People with PN have more inflammatory immune cells in their skin.
+It’s also common for them to have other skin disorders, such as:

-• Cutaneous T-cell lymphoma, a type of cancer that causes the immune system to attack skin cells
+• Cutaneous T-cell lymphoma — A type of cancer that involves immune cells in the skin

-• Bullous pemphigoid, which causes fluid-filled blisters to form
+• Bullous pemphigoid — A skin condition that causes fluid-filled blisters

 • Atopic dermatitis

-• Lichen planus, which causes inflammation of the mucous membranes along with itchy skin
+• Lichen planus — A condition that causes inflammation of the mucous membranes along with itchy skin

-When you contract an infection, your immune system activates to help fight off the invading pathogens.
-Bacterial, viral, and parasitic infections can also cause PN to flare up, likely because the immune system is in overdrive fighting the infection.
+During an infection, your immune system switches on to fight off harmful germs.
+Infections caused by bacteria, viruses, or parasites can also result in PN flaring up.
+PN likely develops because the immune system is in overdrive, fighting the infection.

 Some causes of PN include: